 For persons who are not barred anywhere but who have a pending bar application: (d) Under Rule 49(c)(9)(C), (i) I have graduated from an ABA-approved law school; (ii) I have been certified by the dean of the law school from which I graduated as being of good character and competent legal ability; (iii) I am employed by or affiliated with the Public Defender Service or a non-profit organization located in the District of Columbia that provides legal services at no charge (or for a nominal processing fee) to individuals of limited means; (iv) I am trained and supervised by an enrolled, active member of the D.C.
 Bar in good standing who is affiliated with the Public Defender Service or the non-profit organization and whose signature and Bar number appear below; and (v) I provide notice of my bar status as required by Rule 49(c)(9)(E), including notice on all pleadings that I am not authorized to practice law in any jurisdiction but am practicing under the supervision of a member of the D.C.
 Bar pursuant to Rule 49(c)(9)(C).
-I understand, under Rule 49(c)(9)(D), that I am subject to the D.C.
-Rules of Professional Conduct and the enforcement procedures applicable thereto to the same extent as if I were an enrolled, active member of the D.C.
-Bar.
-I further understand that my conduct is subject to all authority of the courts in which I practice.
-Signature of Certifier Print Name Date Business Address Telephone Number Email Address Signature of D.C.
-Bar Member DC Bar Number Date under Rule 49(c)(9)
+I understand, under Rule 49(c)(9)( Conduct and the enforcement proceed enrolled, active member of the D. authority of the courts in which I proceed the process of the courts in which I proceed the courts in which I p cedures applicable thereto C. Bar.
+I further understan to the same extent as if I were an Signature of Certifier Print Name Date Business Address Telephone Number Email Address Signature of D.C.
+Bar Member under Rule 49(c)(9) DC Bar Number Date